rvshare/firebug/README.md

 ## Todo

-- [ ] Create a configuration object to set things like encryption key globally.
 - [ ] Add Rails session store support.
 - [ ] Support for serializing and unserializing classes.
 - [ ] Add validation to unserializer. e.g. make sure length of string or